Please ensure Javascript is enabled for purposes of website accessibility

 In every bull market, there are popular stocks that everyone wants to own.

-Conclusion: the emergence of NVDA is likely enough to count as a warning of a market top.
+Conclusion: the continuing dominance of the Mag.
+Seven and a growing number of meme stocks are likely enough to count as a warning of a market top.

 Note: The first three indicators above tend to precede market tops.
 The next two below are trend-following indicators.